 Due to the high NOx emissions of the Internal Combustion Engines (ICE1) at Dhekelia Power Station, the Authority has decided the installation of a Selective Catalytic Reaction (SCR) DeNOx system on these Engines with the aim to lower these emissions.
 This system was put in operation at the beginning of 2017.

-The Authority has decided to install reduction emission technologies on all Units at Vasilikos Power Station for lowering the emissions of nitrogen oxides, sulphur dioxides and dust on Vasilikos Units 1–3.
+The Authority has installed reduction emission technologies on all Steam Units at Vasilikos Power Station for lowering the emissions of nitrogen oxides, sulphur dioxides and dust on Vasilikos Units 1–3.
 In addition, EAC has proceeded with the construction of the required Natural Gas infrastructure at Vasilikos Power Station.

 Officers of the Generation Unit have been involved in the procedures required for the Accession of Cyprus in the European Union and the effects these will have on EAC operations and especially in matters involving the environment and the generation of electricity.